Old Analogue Reception

 Cochannel-Interference Examples of Co-channel interference

-A distant transmitter usually causes co-channel Interference, because it is transmitting on the same channel as the local transmitter where the main signal is being received from.
-This problem is rare, but unfortunately can happen due to the channel allocations of the vast amount of transmitters nationwide.
+A distant transmitter usually causes co-channel Interference because it is transmitting on the same channel as the local transmitter from which the main signal is being received.
+This problem is rare, but unfortunately, it can happen due to the channel allocations of the vast number of transmitters nationwide.

 Co-channel interference can affect digital reception by overloading; in this case the following analogue cures could cure the problem.